ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/smart-tags.md

 2. Click **Add tag group** and then select **Add smart tag group**.

 3. Select the ML model that you want to associate to the tag group.

    This will create a tag group and *N* child tags, where *N* is the number of possible outputs of the model.
-For example, the attorney-client privilege detection model has two possible outputs:
+For example, the [attorney-client privilege detection model](attorney-privilege-detection.md)attorney-client has two possible outputs:

    - **Positive** - Use to tag documents that contain attorney-client privileged content.